 Let's take a look at this in more detail.

 Step #1.
-Create a folder for your SVG images in Joomla Media component
+Create a folder for your SVG images

 The first step is to organize SVG images within the Joomla "Media" component in their own folder.
 This will help you to use them with your Joomla content.